The CRA cannot use its civil audit powers in a criminal investigation

 - Take notes: write detailed notes throughout the search.
 A business owner should record all items seized by the investigators, any defects on the search warrant and all conversation between the investigators regarding any objections made to the manner or conduct of the search.
 There are constitutional rights against unreasonable search and seizes, therefore the written notes can be very important later.

 It is highly recommended to have a plan to prepare for unexpected tax search because once evidence has been seized, taxpayers are generally at a disadvantaged position.
+If you are concerned about a potential tax investigation, feel free to contact our office to make sure your taxpayer's rights are well protected.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.